 - Calculations cells should link back to other calculation or input cells.
 Sometimes they might contain a hard input such as a number.
 In that case, it might be easier to understand the model structure if you move that number to a different cell and mark it as an assumption.
 Calculation cells now can either provide an interim step needed for the next calculation or can result in a final output.
 To see if a cell is a predecessor for any other cell, use the detective function in Excel (as shown above).

 - Reference cells do not contain a mathematical function; they contain simply a single link to another cell.
 Those links can origin from the same sheet or from a different worksheet.
-Some modellers mark numbers which contain links from other sheet in a separate colour.
+Some modelers mark numbers which contain links from another sheet in a separate color.
 This way, it’s easier for the user to work with these links and just change the calculations between those links and the output.

 6. Which adjustments will be needed?